TrekStor

 TrekStor GmbH & Co.
 KG is a German manufacturer of portable storage products, audio devices and tablet computers incorporated in 2001 and located in Bensheim, Germany.

 The company is primarily known for its MP3 players, hard disk drives, tablet computers and USB flash drives.
-TrekStor is a well-known brand of digital media players in Germany.
+TrekStor is a brand of digital media players in Germany.

 Major sub-brands are DataStation, MovieStation, vibez and i.Beat.